eurostat/quantile/docs/Readme.md

 **<a name="Description"></a>Description**

-The source code implements the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using different programming languages, namely:
+The source code implements the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiben) on different software platforms and/or using different programming languages, namely:

 * [`R`](https://www.r-project.org),
 * [`Python`](https://www.python.org),